 As your representative on the school board, I have been an outspoken defender of public health and safety.
 That means providing all members of the district staff – from nutrition services to transportation – the resources they need to protect themselves as well as the children in their care.
 It means connecting families to the resources they need to support their kids at home and get them to school safely.
 And it means working with community partners and stakeholders to promote the physical, emotional, and economic well-being of our students and staff, during the pandemic and beyond.

-Our schools have long played an enormous role in the health and wellness of our communities, but never has that role been more prominent, or more contentious, than in the months since Covid-19 forced the closure of our buildings.
-As we work together to control the spread of infection and reopen our schools, we must aspire to return to a school system safer, healthier, and more just than the system we inherited.
+Our schools have long played an enormous role in the health and wellness of our communities, but never has that role been more prominent, or more contentious, than since the emergence of COVID-19.
+As we work together to control the spread of infection and keep our schools safely open, we must aspire to an education system that is safer, healthier, and more just than the system we inherited.